mosip/esignet-mock-services/mock-relying-party-ui-esim/README.md

   ```

   To host mock relying party ui on a context path:
-  1. Remove the location path with `/` in the nignx file and add the location with context path as below.
+  1. Remove the location path with `/` in the nginx file and add the location with context path as below.
     ```
     location /esim {
        alias /usr/share/nginx/esim;